httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 keyid:

-: The "keyid" parameter contains a sequence of octets that identifies the keying material that is used.
+: The "keyid" parameter identifies the keying material that is used.
 When the Crypto-Key header field is used, the "keyid" identifies a matching value in that field.
 The "keyid" parameter MUST be used if keying material included in an Crypto-Key header field is needed to derive the content encryption key.
   The "keyid" parameter can also be used to identify keys in an application-specific fashion.

 salt: